or scroll for handy tips and a little nostalgia.

 Icing

-- Add enough of the remaining tablespoon of boiling water to ensure the icing is soft enough to spread.
-Spread the icing over the slice while still hot.
-Sprinkle with additional coconut if desired.
+- If necessary, add enough of the remaining tablespoon of boiling water to ensure the icing is soft enough to spread.

 Sharon